 Master Yan began his martial arts career studying the Hongjia style.
-After meeting Grand Master Gù Rǔzhāng of Northern Shaolin and seeing his superior skills, he pleaded to become his disciple.
-Although Yan had worked hard in Hongjia, he never practiced that Kung Fu style again.
-He instead devoted his life to learning everything Grand Master Gù Rǔzhāng knew and would teach him.
+After meeting Grandmaster Gù Rǔzhāng of Northern Shaolin and seeing his superior skills, he pleaded to become his disciple.
+Although Yan had worked hard in Hongjia, Master Yan never practiced that Kung Fu style again.
+He instead devoted his life to learning everything Grandmaster Gù Rǔzhāng knew and would teach him.

-Yan Shang Wu practiced and mastered his techniques, tactics, and forms, eventually becoming a main inheritor of the style.
-He continued to maintain the tradition, keeping all of the material and training methods traditional and pristine.
+Yan Shang Wu practiced and mastered his techniques, tactics, and forms, eventually becoming the prime inheritor of the style.
+He maintained the tradition, keeping all material and training methods traditional and pristine.

 Master Yan Shang Wu goes South to Hong Kong

 Gù Rǔzhāng sensed that political problems were afoot in 1950 and told his student Yan that it would be a good idea for him to move to Hong Kong.
-Gù’s house was raided by political enemies shortly after, and so he then also moved southward.
+Political enemies soon raided Gu’s home, forcing him to follow suit and head south.

-Upon arriving in Hong Kong, Grand Master Yan Shang Wu looked for his classmate Master Ma Jianfeng, who was already established as a Martial Arts teacher in the area.
+Upon arriving in Hong Kong, Grand Master Yan Shang Wu looked for his classmate, Master Ma Jianfeng, already a Martial Arts teacher in the area.
 Master Yan taught at Ma Jianfeng’s Kung Fu school and, as many other Kung Fu teachers of the time, on his apartment building’s rooftop.

 Grandmaster Yan Shang Wu taught many disciples in Hong Kong.
 Among his many disciples were Chan Kwok Wai, Kwong Wing Lam, and Wong Jackman, giants in the Northern Shaolin system, who have helped preserve his teachings for future generations.